Tunneled dialysis catheter placement inserts a tube (catheter) under the skin and into a major vein.

 Description of the Procedure

-An ultrasound and x-rays using contrast material will be used to help locate the vein.
+and x-rays using contrast material will be used to help locate the vein.
 It will also help put the catheters in place.

 A small incision will be made in the lower neck.
 The doctor will access the jugular vein in the neck with a needle and pass a small guidewire into the vein.
 The guidewire will be passed to a larger blood vessel called the vena cava.